bob-606/5.easa.fi/README.md

 ## 137. How do lift and drag change when setting flaps to a lower position?
-How do lift and drag change when setting flaps to a lower position?
 - ***Lift increases, drag increases***
 - Lift increases, drag decreases
 - Lift decreases, drag increases